 After watching the sunset head back into the city centre, either by walking, metro, or taxi, for some tapas and a Flamenco show!
 Flamenco shows combine traditional Spanish dancing, singing, and musical performance into an entertaining and memorable performance.
 There are many different venues and groups that put on flamenco shows in Barcelona and you can pre-book some online to guarantee a spot!

 As you can see, in Day 1 and 2 you’ll have covered all the major points of interest and must-see tourist destinations in Barcelona, but if you really want to get off the beaten path and experience more of what the city has to offer, it is worth allocating another day or two to exploring the city and surrounding areas.
-Keep reading for a breakdown of what to do in Barcelona in 3 or 4 days!

 Day 3 in Barcelona will be dedicated to a visit to Tibidabo, exploring different neighbourhoods in the city centre, and some more incredible views!